C0deWiser/polyglot/readme.md

 ## Gettext Translator

-As Laravel Translator may hold strings in different files (that we call namespace), so Gettext may hold strings in different files (that is called domains).
+As Laravel Translator may hold strings in different files (that we call namespace), so Gettext may hold strings in different files (that is called text domains).
 The idea is alike, but there are a lot of difference.

 Gettext may split strings by categories, described by php constants `LC_MESSAGES`, `LC_MONETARY`, `LC_TIME` and so on.

-By default, Polyglot stores collected strings on `messages` domain in `LC_MESSAGES`category.
+By default, Polyglot stores collected strings in `messages` text domain and `LC_MESSAGES`category.

 So, if you have configured Polyglot mode to `translator`, after you run `polyglot:collect` Artisan command, your application's `resourse/lang` folder may look like: